priyakamal73/contact-list-restAssured/README.md

    ```

 ## Reporting
-Test execution reports are generated in the name  `ExtentReport.html`.
+Test execution report is generated in the name  `ExtentReport.html`.